 Field-hunting tip

-Look in ophiolite complexes country — that is the host setting where ferchromide typically forms.
+Look in ophiolite complexes country, the host setting where ferchromide typically forms.
 If you start seeing chromite, olivine, serpentine in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.